Osiris-Team/A/README.md

 that code like this: `int a;` will not work.

-Even optional function parameters cannot be null and must be handled inside the function scope, inside "sub-functions".
+Even optional function parameters cannot be null and must be handled inside the function scope, inside "sub-functions", otherwise the compiler throws an error.

 You can make parameters optional by writing `optional: var1, var2, etc...`.
 Here is an example: